 The principal idea here is to explore what is meant by the terms 'Hinduism' or 'Hindu Dharma' and thereby go some way towards an understanding of what is meant by the Hindu identity and the significance of this identity, both traditionally and in the modern world.

-The course will provide significant knowledge and insight into a range of topics concerning the philosophies and the practices of Hindu Dharma.
+The course will provide significant knowledge and insight into a range of topics concerning the philosophies and the literature of Hindu Dharma.
 It will provide an understanding of the beliefs and values of the Hindu traditions and also encourage you to think about the meaning and significance of these ideas in your own life and for the world as a whole.

 The course consists of seven sessions delivered on a weekly basis.

-Session One: Hinduism and the Hindu Identity
+Session One: What is the Hindu identity?

 What does it mean to be a Hindu?
-What are the difficulties involved in defining the Hindu identity.
+What are the difficulties involved in defining the Hindu identity?

-Session Two: Origins and Historical Development
+Session Two: Origins and History of the Hindu Tradition

-Session Three: The Hindu Scripture
+Session Three: The Historical Development of Hinduism

-Session Four: Hindu Religious Philosophy
+Session Six: Hindu Religious Philosophy

 We take a look at the six schools (shad-darshana) of Indian philosophy.